elestio-examples/llana/README.md

 ## Documentation

-For more information how query, you can follow the [Official Documentation](https://juicyllama.com/tools/llana/endpoints)
+For more information how to query, you can follow the [Official Documentation](https://juicyllama.com/tools/llana/endpoints)